ytphilgreen/Random/README.md

 # Random
-keno based project using abstract classes
+Drawing from a pool with abstract

 This Keno based game, will give integers from a pool of 80 a Random based shuffler can divise the drawing of the pool